Karim Laribi: Early career

 A youth product of Inter, Laribi left Italy in 2007 to accept a lucrative offer from Fulham, where he spent two season as part of the club's own academy in England.
 He returned to Italy in 2009 as free agent to become part of the Palermo squad that won the Campionato Nazionale Primavera in 2010.

-In July 2010, he was sent on loan to Lega Pro Prima Divisione club Foggia in order to get some first team experience; he played a total 28 games under the tenure of famous football master Zdeněk Zeman, scoring four goals in the season.
+In July 2010, he was sent on loan to Lega Pro Prima Divisione club Foggia to get some first-team experience; he played a total of 28 games under the tenure of famous football master Zdeněk Zeman, scoring four goals in the season.

 Sassuolo

 In July 2011, Palermo accepted a loan offer for Laribi from ambitious Serie B club Sassuolo, with an option for his new club to turn the move into a co-ownership by the end of the season.
 On 19 June 2012, Sassuolo acquired the half of the registration rights for €100,000 fee.
 In June 2013, Sassuolo him outright for free.

 He was loaned out to Serie B side Latina on 8 January 2014.

 On 22 July 2014, Laribi joined Bologna on loan.
 In mid-2014, Laribi signed a new 3-year contract with Sassuolo.